Chat Platform Inclusivity

 - Open source status of chat platforms — Chaoss.community

-- Moderation advice (can inform choice of platform):
+- Moderation advice (can inform the choice of platform):